 • 10 days college attendance to complete the Business Professionals course

 • Approximately 12 on-site assessment visits per year

 • Level 1 Functional Skills in Maths and English (7 days at college for each, if required)

-• Off the job training will count for at least 20% of an apprentice’s time at work
+• Off the job training will count for at least 6 hours a week of an apprentice’s time at work

 • Level 1 Functional Skills in English and Maths